 Rev 1: Minor editorial changes and green tags

 Rev 2: Based on Bin Tian’s comment, for a non-OFDMA EHT MU PPDU transmitted to more than one user, the value of POWER_BOOST_FACTOR is set to 1.

+Rev 3: Based on Brian Hart and Rui Yang’s comments, add MR to Table 36-1.